SAN FRANCISCO’s BEST ●Attractions●Historical Sites

 San Francisco is known for its abundance of beautiful turn-of-the-century Victorian houses.
 At last count there were more than 14,000.
 One of the pleasures of living here is visiting people who actually reside in them.
 Visitors to the city interested in capturing a taste of that delight can visit two historic homes that are open to the public.

 To see some of the city’s “painted ladies,” as the many colorfully painted Victorian homes sometimes are called, visit the area around Alamo Square at Hayes and Steiner streets.
 Nicknamed “Postcard Row,” 710 to 720 Steiner holds six Queen Anne Victorians known as the Six Sisters and is often photographed commercially from the top of the park with the skyline in the distance.
 “Postcard Row” appears in the opening credits of TV’s Full House.
 Another good area is along the Golden Gate Park Panhandle, particularly on the Fell Street side, where well-maintained mansions are plentiful.
 (It is interesting to note that the Panhandle was originally the carriage entrance to the park and that it holds approximately 50 species of the park’s oldest trees.)

-And, of course, everyone wants to see the house used in exterior scenes for Mrs. Doubtfire.
+And, of course, everyone wants to see the house used in exterior scenes for the movie Mrs. Doubtfire.
 Check it out in Pacific Heights at 2640 Steiner Street.
 Interior scenes were filmed in a studio so there is no need to peek in windows.
-See also historic houses in Haight-Ashbury (above).

 More houses in film:

 2307 Broadway, the Jessica McClintock mansion; formerly Francis Ford Coppola’s home